samyonr/memcached-1.4.24_RDMA/memcached-1.4.24_RDMA/README.md

 Hebrew University of Jerusalem's proof of concept project integrating Memcached with RDMA in order to enable server's side failover.

 Memcached becomes more and more popular as a network function utility.
 Hence it's interesting to embed it into cloud environment, enabling scalability and failover.
-The current project is focusing on Memcached's failover, via TCP and via RDMA communication, using Accelio library.
+The current project is focusing on Memcached's failover, via BSD Sockets and via RDMA communication, using Accelio library.
 All the changes are made only on the server side, transparent to Memcached's clients.

 See more details under Description and Implementation section.